moody/Waffle/README.md

   -- or "AUTO", a flexible child errors.
 A percentage string ("50%") sizes it relative -- to the parent's own width instead, erroring without one already resolved (the root, -- or a parent whose own width is itself still being computed from "AUTO").
+  -- "AUTO" on a node with wrap (direction COLUMN) counts the lines its height produces -- instead, including a height it is stretched to or gets as a flexible node.
   -- Can also be toggled after the fact with SetWidth(). width = 200,

   -- This node's own physical height, always vertical.
 Same as width in every other -- respect, "AUTO" sums along the main axis when direction is COLUMN, maxes along -- the cross axis otherwise, a percentage sizes it relative to the parent's own height.
-  -- "AUTO" on a node with wrap counts the lines its width produces, including a width -- it is stretched to or gets as a flexible node.
+  -- "AUTO" on a node with wrap (direction ROW) counts the lines its width produces -- instead, including a width it is stretched to or gets as a flexible node.
   -- Can also be toggled after the fact with SetHeight(). height = 100,